H-1B Visa OB/GYN Physician Jobs

 Does completing a U.S. residency or fellowship affect my H-1B status as an OB/GYN?

-Residency and fellowship programs typically sponsor J-1 or H-1B visas separately from attending-level employment.
+Residency and fellowship programs typically sponsor J-1 visa or H-1B visas separately from attending-level employment.
 When you transition from training to an attending OB/GYN position, your new employer must file a new H-1B petition.
 If you were on J-1 for training and have a two-year home residency requirement, you'll need a waiver before an employer can sponsor your H-1B, and Conrad 30 programs are one common path.